Self-proclaimed prophet, he gave GG the solution back in February!

 even the dumb avengers game uses CBR+brilliant TAA

-You came in the previous Thread, with no info nor experience outside of people stating how impressive and great this update was, with the clear intent to downplay it for no apparent reason, stating the game must have looked super soft now because of TAA.too late, i caught your edit. that's how miserable you are.
+You came in the previous Thread, with no info nor experience outside of people stating how impressive and great this update was, with the clear intent to downplay it for no apparent reason, stating the game must have looked super soft now because of TAA.

 When people pointed out to you the game never looked sharper, along with it being cleaner, you stated they then clearly oversharpened the game to death.